alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-05.md

 TLS Versions
 ------------

-The new cpher suites defined in this document are only applicable to TLSv1.3.
+The new cipher suites defined in this document are only applicable to TLSv1.3.
 Implementations of this document MUST NOT apply these cipher suites to any older versions of TLS.